garden-io/garden/docs/reference/config.md

 # The name of the project.
 name:

 # The default environment to use when calling commands without the `--env` parameter.
+Defaults to
+# the first configured environment.
 defaultEnvironment: ''

 # Specify a list of filenames that should be used as ".ignore" files across the project, using the